YasaminAbbaszadegan/News_Summarizer_using_Llama2_Qlora/README.md

 ⚠️ **What does this mean?**

 Access to the application is currently **unavailable**.

 🔒 **Why?**

 To conserve resources and optimize performance, we've paused the instances.

 🔓 **What should I do?**
-If you need to activate the instances or have any queries, please **reach out** to us.
+If you need to activate the instances or have any queries, please **reach out** to me.

 Thank you for your understanding and cooperation! 🙏